chesahkalu/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

   place is protected by the passcode PASSWORD, more info about the user here: USER ID INFO`.

   * [102-lets_parse_apache_logs](./102-lets_parse_apache_logs): Bash script that displays
-  the visitor IP along with the HTTP status code for logs read from an Apache log access file.
+  the visitor IP along with the HTTP status code for logs read from an Apache log access file, which are ethe first and 9th field respectively.
   * Displays content in the format `IP HTTP_CODE`.
   * Uses `awk`.

-  * [103-dig_the-data](./103-dig_the-data): Bash script that reads content from an Apace log access file and groups visitors by IP and HTTP status code.
+  * [103-dig_the-data](./103-dig_the-data): Bash script that reads content from an Apacche log access file and groups visitors by IP and HTTP status code.
   * Displays the grouped number of visitors to an IP address in the format `OCCURRENCE_NUMBER IP HTTP_CODE`.
   * Logs are grouped in order of greatest to lowest number of visitors.